 You May Also Like: A Pacific Coast Highway Itinerary

-1. Joshua Tree National Park Hiking and Camping
+1. Hiking and Camping in Joshua Tree National Park

-Oh, Joshua Tree – one of my most favorite places.
-Not just in California, but on earth.
-The incredible scenery, full of rugged mountains, unique rocks, and spiky-but-lovable-plants is awesome.
-Not to mention, sunny blue skies almost every day of the year.
+The incredible scenery is full of rugged mountains, unique rocks, and spiky-but-lovable-plants is so gorgeous.
+Not to mention, this desert park sunny blue skies almost every day of the year.

-First, if you already have the America the Beautiful Pass, then entry is free.
-(I personally always buy this pass; I find that I visit enough parks each year to make it worth it!).
-If not, then entry is $30 per car, not per person.
+Entry into the park costs $30 per car, not per person.
 So theoretically, you could pile multiple people into one car and split the cost, making it super-affordable.

 - Entry Fees: $30 per car; valid for 7 days.